-Under the EBS regime, the best estimate of premium provisions reported is the EBS valuation of the gross and net unearned premium reserve ("UPR") on the GAAP balance sheet.
+Under the EBS regime, the best estimate of premium provisions reported is the EBS valuation of the gross and net unearned premium reserve ("UPR") on the IFRS balance sheet.
 The UPR is adjusted by the asset value (as noted above in Item 4.a.) of the prepaid reinsurance premiums and the deferred acquisition costs associated with those premiums.
 The deferred acquisition costs include the unearned ceding commissions from ceded reinsurance contracts.
 The UPR is additionally adjusted by premiums not yet due and the value of the premiums that are bound but not incepted ("BBNI").
 BBNI premiums include advance premium payables associated with ceding arrangements.
 BBNI and premiums not yet due are discounted by the discount risk free rates as published by the BMA.
 The result is the best estimate of net premiums provisions which have been discounted at the BMA prescribed risk free rates.
+ESIL has elected to use the permitted simplification of assuming a 100% combined ratio of the BBNI.